Methods of arbitrary optimal order with tetrahedral finite-element meshes forming polyhedral approximations of curved domains: Method description

-\begin{remark} As a consequence of the above definition it is clear that, as a rule, a function in $W^g_h$ is not continuous in $\Omega_h$.
-This is because its traces from both sides of a face $F$ common to two tetrahedra in either ${\mathcal S}_h$ or ${\mathcal R}_h$ necessarily coincide only at a set of $(k+2)(k+1)/2-(k-1)$ Lagrangian nodes on $F$.
-However this by no means erodes the optimality of our method in terms of order, as seen in the sequel.
-Actually this situation is in contrast to the two-dimensional counterpart of $W_h^g$ which is a subspace of $H^1(\Omega)$.
-Notice however that in three-dimensional space $w \in W^g_h$ is necessarily continuous on all face common to two tetrahedra in the mesh having no edge on $\Gamma_h$ \QED \end{remark}
+\begin{remark} Unless two elements in ${\mathcal S}_h$ sharing an edge $e \subset \Gamma_h$ also have a common face (in which $\delta_e$ is necessarily contained by construction), a function in $w \in W^g_h$ will not be continuous across their faces intersecting at $e$.
+This is because otherwise the traces of $w$ from both sides of a face $F$ common to two tetrahedra in ${\mathcal S}_h$ and ${\mathcal R}_h$ necessarily coincide only at a number of nodes on $F$ less by $k-1$ the amount of $(k+2)(k+1)/2$ nodes necessary to uniquely define a polynomial of $P_k$ in two variables.
+Indeed, if $\delta_e$ is not in the plane of $F$, the $k-1$ nodes $Q$ lying in $\delta_e \cap \Gamma$ which are not vertices of $F$ will not belong to $F$.
+Notice that this situation is in contrast to the two-dimensional counterpart of $W_h^g$, which is a subspace of $H^1(\Omega)$.
+Notice however that in three-dimensional space $w \in W^g_h$ is necessarily continuous across all faces common to two tetrahedra in the mesh having no edge on $\Gamma_h$ \QED \end{remark}

 \begin{remark} The construction of the nodes associated with $W_h^g$ located on $\Gamma$ advocated in items 4. and 5. is not mandatory.
 Notice that it differs from the intuitive construction of such nodes lying on normals to faces of $\Gamma_h$ commonly used in the isoparametric technique.
 The main advantage of this proposal is the determination by linearity of the coordinates of the boundary nodes $P$ in the case of item 4.
 Nonetheless the choice of boundary nodes ensuring our method's optimality is absolutely very wide. \QED \end{remark}